 In its inaugural year, the Human Rights & Technology Program has awarded six research fellowships to MIT undergraduates.
+(The fellowship now offers fellowships to both undergraduate and graduate students.)
 Their projects are expansive, and include field work in Africa and South Asia and a variety of topics.
 Four of them in different ways address the human right to health care or healthy environments and how technology can ensure good outcomes.

 Human Rights & Technology Fellows, 2018-2019